laiquet/idtrackerai-enhanced/docs/source/user_guide/installation.rst

 Install Pytorch with MacOS
 --------------------------

+*We are working on that*

+..
 While we don't give support for it, you still can install Pytorch (and therefore idtracker.ai) in a Mac computer (MacOS >= 12.3).
 Follow the steps 1 to 3 of :ref:`install idtracker.ai` and install Pytorch by selecting *Your OS: Mac* in :external:`their site <https://pytorch.org/get-started/locally/#start-locally>`.

 Install Pytorch for CPU
 -----------------------

+*While it will only be useful for tracking without identities and very short videos, we are working on that.*

+..
 You still can install Pytorch (and therefore idtracker.ai) to run in your CPU (Linux and Windows only).
 Follow the steps 1 to 3 of :ref:`install idtracker.ai` and install Pytorch by selecting *Compute Platform: CPU* in :external:`their site <https://pytorch.org/get-started/locally/#start-locally>`.

+..
 This installation can be useful if you want to track a single animal, or to :ref:`track without identities`.
 In these cases the identification algorithms are not used and you won't notice the lack of a proper GPU.
 However, if you want to track multiple animals with identification, the neural networks algorithms will run desperately slow in your CPU making this installation unusable.

 Update idtracker.ai
 ===================